tezedge/tezedge-docs/contents/endpoints/protocol.md

 | `genesis` *string* | Base58Check encoded block hash of the genesis block on the test chain. |

 #### Level
+Structure encapsulating information about the position of the block in the blockchain.

 | Field             |                  Description                           |
 |-------------------|--------------------------------------------------------|
 | `level` *i32* | Block level. |